-Alejandro Anreus, Professor Art History
+Alejandro Anreus, Professor of Art History

 Ben Shahn, One Must Know the Animals from “For the Sake of a Single Verse,” 1968

 The Ben Shahn Center for the Visual Arts was named in memory of the prominent New Jersey-based artist who died the same year that the building was constructed.
 There are several accounts of how Ben Shahn became the building's namesake.
 This attribution was likely the suggestion of Rabbi Martin Freeman, who served on the University's Board of Trustees from 1968-1973.

-After returning to the United States in 1929, he took up social themes, concentrating on series that focused on victims of social abuse and labor struggles, as is evident in The Passion of Sacco and Vanzetti (1931-32), and the Tom Mooney series (1932-33).
-His style for these works consisted of an emphatic, wiry line and expressive colors, applied with a ragged brushwork.
-Starting in 1932 his work was exhibited at the Downtown Gallery and represented by Edith Halpert.
-The following year Shahn assisted Diego Rivera in his ill-fated Rockefeller Center mural, as well as with the portable murals at the New Workers School on 14th.
-With Rivera’s mentoring Shahn learned the fresco technique that he would utilize in the murals he painted for the WPA.
-Between 1935 and 1938, Shahn was a photographer for the Farm Security Administration, documenting rural life in Ohio and throughout the Midwest and South.
+After returning to the United States in 1929, he took up social themes, concentrating on a series that focused on victims of social abuse and labor struggles, as is evident in The Passion of Sacco and Vanzetti (1931-32), and the Tom Mooney series (1932-33).
+His style for these works consisted of an emphatic, wiry line and expressive colors, applied with ragged brushwork.
+Starting in 1932, his work was exhibited at the Downtown Gallery and represented by Edith Halpert.
+The following year, Shahn assisted Diego Rivera in his ill-fated Rockefeller Center mural, as well as with the portable murals at the New Workers School on 14th.
+With Rivera’s mentoring, Shahn learned the fresco technique that he would utilize in the murals he painted for the WPA.
+Between 1935 and 1938, Shahn was a photographer for the Farm Security Administration, documenting rural life in Ohio and throughout the Midwest and the South.
 Years later he based a number of his paintings on photographs from this period.

-As a muralist Shahn completed major frescos during the WPA period at the school in Roosevelt, New Jersey, the Post Office Annex in the Bronx, and the Social Security Administration building in Washington, DC.
-In 1968 his outdoor mosaic mural on the subject of Sacco and Vanzetti was installed on the campus of Syracuse University.
+As a muralist, Shahn completed major frescos during the WPA period at the school in Roosevelt, New Jersey, the Post Office Annex in the Bronx, and the Social Security Administration building in Washington, DC.
+In 1968, his outdoor mosaic mural on the subject of Sacco and Vanzetti was installed on the campus of Syracuse University.
 His murals all have the ability to tell complex socio-political narratives in a straightforward, formally elegant way comparable to the work of other great muralists of the past, such as Giotto, Masaccio and Diego Rivera.

-During the immediate post-World War II period Shahn was a graphic designer for the CIO labor union, producing a significant number of posters and graphic advertising campaigns advocating important labor issues such as living wage, safety in the work place and the support of pro-labor candidates for public office.
-Throughout the 1950s and into the 1960s Shahn was a free-lance graphic designer for CBS, and also produced illustrations for Playboy, The Nation, American Heritage Magazine and Vintage paperbacks.
+During the immediate post-World War II period, Shahn was a graphic designer for the CIO labor union, producing a significant number of posters and graphic advertising campaigns advocating important labor issues such as living wage, safety in the work place, and the support of pro-labor candidates for public office.
+Throughout the 1950s and into the 1960s Shahn was a freelance graphic designer for CBS, and also produced illustrations for Playboy, The Nation, American Heritage Magazine and Vintage paperbacks.
 Together with his good friend the painter Stuart Davis, he was on the faculty of the Famous Artists Correspondence School in Westport, Connecticut.
 Throughout his life he taught as a visiting professor at Harvard University, Washington University in St. Louis and at Skowhegan in Maine.

-Starting in the mid-1930s Shahn lived and worked in the homestead of Roosevelt, New Jersey, half an hour from Princeton.
+Starting in the mid-1930s, Shahn lived and worked in the homestead of Roosevelt, New Jersey, half an hour from Princeton.
 He mentored several generations of younger artists such as Jacob Lawrence, Leonard Baskin, Bernard Petlin, Peter Paone and James Kearns.
 Shahn died of heart failure in a New York City hospital in 1969.
 His second wife, the painter and illustrator Bernarda Bryson Shahn outlived him into the 21st century, living to almost 100 years of age.